valazeinali/Valatility-Crypto-Gang/README.md

 This project uses `pre-commit` to manage Git hooks.
 To set up these hooks on your local machine:

 1. Install `pre-commit`.
-It requires Python and can be installed via pip:
+It requires Python and can be installed via pip, (this should be done automatically from step 3 of Contribution)
 ```commandline
 pip install pre-commit
 ```